LleeMcD/PyBer_Analysis/README.md

   - Suburban cities had 16.5% of the total number of Pyber drivers.
   - Rural cities had 2.6% of the total number of Pyber drivers.
 ## Summary
+The findings indicated that the Pyber rides application was used more frequently in urban cities.
+Influencing factors could include:
+- Limited access to public transportation or issues with route schedules, reliablility and / or safety concerns.
+- Lower number of leased or owned vehicles for personal use as compared to suburban and rural cities.
+- Large population of Pyber drivers available.
+- Cultural influences
+- Economics

+Conversely, the findings indicated that the Pyber rides application was used less frequently in suburban and rural settings.
+Some of the influencing factors could be as follows:
+- Higher prevalence of leased or owned vehicles for personal use.
+- Limited Pyber driver availability.
+- Cultural influences
+- Economics

+It is recommended that additional data be analyzed:
+- Demographic information baseline for cities with Pyber ride availability.
+- Demographic information specfic to Pyber users.
+- Potential impact of climate, weather and catastrophic conditions.